aws-samples/aws-hpc-tutorials/content/05-AWS Batch/01-roles.md

 ### Create IAM role with Administrator Access

-In this step, you will create an IAM Role and assign it administrative access permissions (Policy), and then configure Cloud9 to use that Role for the remainder of this workshop.
+In this step, you will create an IAM Role and assign it administrative access permissions (via a Policy), and then configure your Cloud9 to use that Role for the remainder of this workshop.

 1. Open the IAM console [link](<https://console.aws.amazon.com/iam/home#/roles%24new?step=type&commonUseCase=EC2%2BEC2&selectedUseCase=EC2&policies=arn:aws:iam::aws:policy%2FAdministratorAccess>) to create an IAM Role.
 2. Confirm that **AWS service** and **EC2** are selected, then click **Next: Permissions** to view permissions.